prisec-ml/prisec-ml.github.io/_pages/about.md

 <br>This is the homepage of the **Privacy & Security in Machine Learning (PriSec-ML) Interest Group**.
 It brings together researchers and practitioners around the world broadly interested in this topic.
 For the time being, it features recurring seminars, a couple of times a month, always on Wednesdays, around 1.30 PM (London Time).

 ### Get Involved
-- To receive to seminar and job announcements, please subscribe to our [mailing list](https://www.jiscmail.ac.uk/cgi-bin/webadmin?SUBED1=PRISEC-ML&A=1).
+- Subscribe to our [mailing list](https://www.jiscmail.ac.uk/cgi-bin/webadmin?SUBED1=PRISEC-ML&A=1) to receive to seminar and job announcements
-- You can also join our [Slack](https://prisec-ml.slack.com) by using this [link](https://join.slack.com/t/prisec-ml/shared_invite/zt-y02o7shc-Ef~5IRsEyNwCzvZkfjy7lg).
+- Join our [Slack](https://prisec-ml.slack.com) by using this [link](https://join.slack.com/t/prisec-ml/shared_invite/zt-y02o7shc-Ef~5IRsEyNwCzvZkfjy7lg).
 This is particularly useful for students, who maintain an active working group with monthly (virtual) meet-ups.
+- Subscribe to our [YouTube channel](http://youtube.com/c/PrivacyandMachineLearningInterestGroup) where we live stream talks and keep recordings of previous talks

 ### Upcoming Seminars